 Well in advance, find out if you’ll need to make alternative transportation plans for any supplies.
 You may need to bring these items with you in your personal vehicle, discard and then repurchase them, or leave certain supplies in storage to be retrieved at a later date.

 Few challenges can be as frustrating as searching for a creative tool and failing to find it.
-Preparation and organization can reduce the risk of this scenario, not only in the period of time before your move but also during the move itself and as you begin unpacking.
+Preparation and organization can reduce the risk of this scenario, not only in the period of time before your move but also while moving your studio and as you begin unpacking.

 Begin your efforts by inventorying your studio.
 You can be as detailed or broad as you feel serves you best.
 If possible, create a master list you can refer back to as well as individual lists that can go directly into boxes of supplies.